ambliach/LIRI/README.md

-# LIRI

-I successfully connected OMDB, concert this and spotify do not work and i have no idea how to fix it! i tried my best on this assignment.

-AT THIS POINT i have successfully connected and received response data from movie-this and concert-this, spotify-this works as well but it's messy, working on cleaning it up using the spotify API
+i have successfully connected and received response data from movie-this and concert-this, spotify-this works as well but it's messy, working on cleaning it up using the spotify API to make sure i am using the correct object/value commands to call up what I need to call up.
+This is the only part of the assignment unfinished as of today 5.8.19